mikhuang/yang-prints/README.md

 ## Generating thumbnails

-Use Thumbsup and set to JPG 512x512 in subfolder 'thumb' or use ImageMagick `brew install imagemagick` and `convert -flatten -density 300 -resize 512x512 78.pdf thumb/78.jpg` etc. Use ImageOptim or similar to make more efficient.
+Use Thumbsup and set to JPG 512x512 in subfolder 'thumb' or use ImageMagick `brew install imagemagick` and `convert -colorspace sRGB -background white -flatten -density 300 -quality 75 -resize 512x512 two-snowmen-new-bg-card.pdf thumb/two-snowmen-new-bg-card.jpg` etc. Use ImageOptim or similar to make more efficient.

 ## Deploy